aureateAnatidae/meibot/README.md

 ## To run:

+> No background in software?
+No friends with the know-how?
+Skip to the good part? **I encourage you to host it yourself since this bot has access to all messages sent in the server**, but you can install my version to your server with [this link](https://discord.com/oauth2/authorize?client_id=1420903496554647673).

 Go to [the Discord developer portal](https://discord.com/developers/applications) and create a bot.
 From "**Installation**", give it the scope
 ```